iFixit/formy/readme.md

 We were tired of input attributes getting mixed in with the HTML markup of a form.

-Declare an input's state as simple JS object and free up your HTML for what it's best for: layout.
+Declare an input's state as a simple JS object and free up your HTML for what it's best for: layout.

 A dropdown with a million options is now `<Form.Field.Component/>`.
 A text input with some crazy pattern validation, a placeholder string, a required value, and an autofill value? `<Form.Field.Component/>`.